urban/urban.github.io/data/work/the-girl-effect/index.md

 [The Girl Effect](https://www.girleffect.org/) and the [Nike Foundation ](https://news.nike.com/nike-foundation) asked [frog](https://www.frogdesign.com/) to explore ways of using Girl Direct to build a massive community of girls and mentors that can identify, access, demand, and receive the assets they need to survive and thrive.

-Building on initial field research from an earlier phase, we created a Girl Club Analog Kit with modular activities around design thinking techniques and problem solving that enable girls to co-design and co-create solutions for there community.
-We then piloted the Kit in 3 locations, Kenya, Ethiopia and Bangladesh.
+Building on initial field research from an earlier phase, we created a Girl Club Analog Kit with modular activities around design thinking techniques and problem solving, enabling girls to co-design and co-create solutions for their community.
+We then piloted the Kit in 3 locations: Kenya, Ethiopia and Bangladesh.
 In each location we conducted a one week training session with female leaders on how to run a 6-week log co-design Girl Lab.

-Based on the in-field observations, I created mobile service prototype for connecting disparate girl groups, letting them share stories, learn and request direct aid.
-We also continued to iterate on the Girl Club Analog Kit which later became the [Collective Action Toolkit](https://www.frogdesign.com/work/frog-collective-action-toolkit).
+Based on the in-field observations, I created a mobile service prototype for connecting disparate girl groups, letting them share stories, learn, and request direct aid.
+We also continued to iterate on the Girl Club Analog Kit, which later became the [Collective Action Toolkit](https://www.frogdesign.com/work/frog-collective-action-toolkit).

 ### Activities & Deliverables